 A “jiko bukken” is a property where the former occupant died of unnatural causes, such as suicide, murder, fire or neglect.
 They can be rented or purchased at very low prices, provided you are okay with the ‘history’ of the home or apartment.
-There are a growing number of individuals and companies that specialize in purchasing these properties at huge discounts, and either renting them out of re-selling in the future.
+There are a growing number of individuals and companies that specialize in purchasing these stigmatized properties at huge discounts, and either renting them out of re-selling in the future.
 In the case of a house, the house may be demolished and the land re-sold.

 The law regarding the rental or sale of a “jiko bukken”

 Under the Real Estate Transaction Law, the real estate license-holder has a legal obligation to inform the tenant or buyer of any known unnatural deaths that occurred in the property.
 The details of the accident must also be explained in the “Important Details and Particulars” document that is signed prior to signing the lease or sale contract.

 The law is not specific about timelines for disclosure.
 To be on the safe side, some agents will inform clients regardless of how many years have passed.

 For a death by natural causes (with the exception of the body not being discovered for a long period of time), in some cases this may not be considered a psychological defect to the property and there may be no obligations for this be disclosed.

-If the incident occurred in a different apartment within the same building, there is no obligation to inform the tenant or buyer.
-However, if the death did not occur within an apartment but was caused by someone jumping from a high floor, agents tend to inform all new occupants in order to avoid any troubles from arising.
+If an unnatural occurred in a different apartment within the same building, there is no obligation to inform the tenant or buyer.

 What if this information is not disclosed to the tenant or buyer?